treid998/androms/README.md

 Is the device stable in the custom rom?
 If no, Add 5 points to your score.

-Does the device have <4GB ram?
+Does the device have less than 4GB ram?
 If yes, Add 2 points to your score.

-Does the device have <64GB storage?
+Does the device have less than 64GB storage?
 If yes, Add 1 point to your score.

-Does the device have <1.5GHz CPU?
+Does the device have a slower than 1.5GHz CPU?
 If yes, Add 2 Points to your score.

 If you got more than or equal to 3 points, but less than 5 points, then double check with me before adding.